How do you decide where to put your EV charger?

-We've pulled together some things to think about when deciding where to locate your home charge point.
-Watch the short video below or scroll down to read the article.
+We've pulled together some things to think about when deciding where to locate your electric car charging point.
+Watch the short video below or scroll down to read the article, and we'll have you set up with a home charging point in no time.

 Make sure you have a signal

 First things first.
-In order to tell your car when to charge, EV chargers need to communicate with your smartphone app in some way.
+In order to tell your car when to charge, a home charging point will need to communicate with your smartphone app in some way.

 Then, when you set up a schedule or make a change in the charging app, this is communicated through your WiFi and home internet connection to your charger which in turn will communicate with your vehicle when it's plugged in, thus beginning the electric car charging process.

 In other words, you don't want to locate the charger too far away from your home WiFi otherwise it won't be able to connect and many of the functions for charging an electric car may not work.

 Some chargers, like the Ohme, use a mobile signal instead of WiFi.
-If you're interested in the Ohme or a product that uses a mobile signal instead of WiFi, then make sure you have a strong mobile signal in the desired charger location.
+If you're interested in the Ohme or a product that uses a mobile signal instead of WiFi, then make sure you have a strong mobile signal in the desired car charging point location.

 Where do you park?

-If you place your EV charge point anywhere near where you park then you’ve done 90% of the work.
+If you place your EV charge point anywhere near where you park your electric car then you've done 90% of the work.

-But don’t only think about where you park now.
-Think about where the car will be charging most of the time.
+Think about where the electric car will be charging most of the time.
 Will it be in a different place to charge overnight, for instance?

 Where is the charge port on your vehicle?